gettalong/hexapdf/man/man1/hexapdf.1.md

 * `--pages` [<PAGES>]:
   Show the pages with their object and generation numbers and their associated content streams.
 If a range is specified, only those pages are listed.

-  <PAGES> is a comma separated list of single page numbers or page ranges of the form <START>-<END>.
-  The character 'e' represents the last page and can be used instead of a single number or in a range.
+See the **PAGES SPECIFICATION** below for details on the allowed format of <PAGES>.

 * `-o`, `--object` <OID>[,<GEN>]:
   Show the object with the given object and generation numbers.
 The generation number defaults to 0